Talmud Torah: Administration

-Solomon b.
-Abraham ha-Kohen (sixteenth century) decided that it requires the unanimous consent of the eight trustees of a Talmud Torah to engage teachers where a resolution has been passed that "no trustee or trustees shall engage the service of a Melamed without the consent of the whole" (Responsa, ii., No. 89, ed.
+Elijah ben Solomon Abraham ha-Kohen (1640–1729) decided that it requires the unanimous consent of the eight trustees of a Talmud Torah to engage teachers where a resolution has been passed that "no trustee or trustees shall engage the service of a Melamed without the consent of the whole" (Responsa, ii., No. 89, ed.
 Venice, 1592).

-As a specimen of the medieval organization of these schools that of the Cracow schools may be selected.
-From the congregational record (pinḳes) of Cracow in 1551 it appears that the Talmud Torah society controlled both private and public schools.
+As a specimen of the medieval organization of these schools, that of the Kraków schools may be selected.
+From the congregational record (pinḳes) of Kraków in 1551, it appears that the Talmud Torah society controlled both private and public schools.
 It passed the following taḳḳanot, or Jewish legal writs:

 (1) The members shall have general supervision over the teachers and shall visit the Talmud Torah every week to see that the pupils are properly taught.

-(2) No melamed may teach the Pentateuch except with the translation "Be'er Mosheh" (Judæo-German transl. by Moses b.
-Issachar, Prague, 1605), "which is in our vernacular"; for the advanced pupils he shall use no other than the Rashi commentary.
+(2) No melamed may teach the Torah except with the translation "Be'er Mosheh" (Judæo-German transl. by Moses b.
+Issachar, Prague, 1605), "which is in our vernacular"; for the advanced pupils, he shall use no other than Rashi's commentary.

 (3) A melamed in the primary class shall teach not more than twenty-five pupils and shall have two assistants.

 (4) One melamed shall not compete with another during the term of his engagement, and shall not seek to obtain a pupil in charge of another teacher, even at the expiration of the term, unless the father or the guardian of the pupil desires to make a change.

 (5) The members of the Ḥebra Talmud Torah shall hire a competent and God-fearing melamed, with an assistant, for poor and orphaned boys at the bet ha-midrash.

-(6) The melamed and assistant shall teach pupils the Hebrew alphabet (with the vowels), the Siddur, the Pentateuch (with the "Be'er Mosheh" translation), the Rashi commentary, the order of the prayers, etiquette, and good behavior—every boy according to his grade and intelligence; also reading and writing in the vernacular.
+(6) The melamed and assistant shall teach pupils the Hebrew alphabet (with the vowels), the Siddur, the Torah (with the "Be'er Mosheh" translation), Rashi's commentary, the order of Jewish prayers, etiquette, and good behavior—every boy according to his grade and intelligence; also reading and writing in the vernacular.
 The more advanced shall be taught Hebrew grammar and arithmetic; those of the highest grade shall study Talmud with Rashi and Tosafot.

 (7) Boys near the age of thirteen shall learn the regulations regarding tefillin.

 (8) At the age of fourteen a boy who is incapable of learning Talmud shall be taught a trade or become a servant in a household.

 Curriculum

-The Sephardim are said to have conducted their Talmud Torah schools more methodically than the Ashkenazim, particularly in Europe.
-The one in Amsterdam was highly praised by Shabbethai Horowitz ("Wawe ha-'Ammudim," p.
+In the history of European Jewry, the Sephardim are said to have conducted their Talmud Torah schools more methodically than the Ashkenazim.
+The one in Amsterdam was highly praised by Shabbethai Horowitz ("Wawe ha-'Ammudim", p.
 9b, appended to "Shelah", Amsterdam, 1698).
-Shabbethai Bass, in the introduction to his "Sifte Yeshanim" (p.
+Shabbethai Bass, in the introduction to his Sifte Yeshanim (p.
 8a, ib.
 1680), describes this Talmud Torah and wishes it might serve as a model for other schools: